Kyle Hall

-Kyle Hall (born September 5, 1990) is a businessman and politician, currently serving in the North Carolina House of Representatives.
+Kyle Hall (born September 5, 1990) is an American businessman and politician currently serving in the North Carolina House of Representatives.

 Early life

 Hall was born September 5, 1990, and raised in Stokes County, North Carolina.
 He was educated in North Carolina's state public school systems, beginning at Pinnacle Elementary, working his way through community college, and earning a Bachelor of Arts in political science from UNC-Chapel Hill, where he graduated in 2012.

 Political career

 Prior to serving in the legislature, Hall was the Communications Director for U.S. Congressman Mark Walker (NC Sixth District).

 On November 23, 2015, Hall was appointed to the North Carolina House seat of NC House District 91 by Governor Pat McCrory.
 He was elected to his first full term in November 2016.

 Hall was reelected to his seat in the North Carolina House of Representatives in November 2018.